m15a/fnldoc/doc/src/fnldoc/utils/file.md

 (dirname path)
 ```

-Remove the last non-slash component from each of the `paths`.
+Remove the last non-slash component from the `path`.

 Trailing `/`'s are removed.
 If the path contains no `/`'s, it returns `.`.